 Beauty Recipe #1: DIY Mango Face Mask for Oily, Combination, and Acne-Prone Skin (Brightening/Anti-Acne)

-Now, whip up this DIY mango face mask for a skin-friendly treat that fights acne, aging, and dullness all at once.
+Now, whip up this DIY mango face mask to fight acne, aging, and dullness.
 All you need is mango, Manuka honey, and yogurt.

 So, see the recipe for details.

-Another option?
-After rinsing, treat yourself to a mango butter exfoliating body scrub to get a full-body glow.
-Or follow with a DIY avocado face or hair mask for an extra dose of softness.
+Beauty tip: After rinsing, treat yourself to a mango butter body scrub to get a full-body glow.
+Or follow with a DIY strawberry or avocado face mask to double the beauty benefits.

 Beauty Recipe #2: DIY Mango Face Mask for Dry or Mature Skin (Anti-Aging)